Stanxxy/CS6380Project1/README.md

   - ACK - ack message ( if sender is parent )
   - REJ - reject message ( if sender is not parent )
   - LDB - broadcast leader to all follower ( if flood finished )
-  - BGN - begin one round ( sent by main to worker for begin of one round )
+  - BGN - begin one round ( sent by master to worker for begin of one round )
-  - END - end one round ( sent by worker to main for report end of a round )
+  - END - end one round ( sent by worker to master for report end of a round )
   - TMN - tell other process current process terminated ( confirm message to terminate the flood )
-  - FIN - kill all process ( sent by main to worker )
+  - FIN - kill all process ( sent by master to worker )
 - senderId - int/string ( the UID of sender process )
 - infoId - int/string ( the info ID could be various meaning )
   - parent ID ( when sent terminate to master )
   - max-id ( when doing exploration )

+Utils

+- sendMessage ( process: Process, message: Message ) -> None
+  // send single message
+- broadcastMessage ( receivers: Set, message: Message ) -> None
+  // send message to a set of processes
+- constructGraph (List\<List\<int\>\>) -> Map
+  // create a map represent the

 ## Comments: